-Wild weather and heavy rains have become a routine part of Virginia's seasons.
-Shoring up your gutters is the best thing you can do to prevent water costly damage to your home.
+Heavy rains have become a routine part of Virginia weather and while spring can bring significant rain, June is typically the rainest month of the year in Virginia.
+Shoring up your gutters is the best thing you can do to prevent costly damage to your home.
 If you need to file a severe weather insurance claim and have questions, we're close by and ready to help.

 To see if your gutters are ready to take on each season’s onslaught and avoid costly damage, just answer these three simple questions.